Skip to Content

 Cons

-• 70 built-in stitches provide creative options for various projects.
+• 70 built-in stitches for creative versatility.

-• Durable metal frame ensures longevity with consistent performance.
+• Durable metal frame ensures stability.

 6. Juki TL 2000Qi Sewing Quilting Machine